-Census Population Density: The two simplest measures are 1990 Census population / 1990 PMSA land area and 2000 Census population / 1999 PMSA land area.
-We generated these measures by employing population data from the Census Department's website, and land area data from the Census Factfinder site.
-The population data is organized by MSA and all components - counties, towns, etc. MSA land area is found by locating the component land area (usually county) on the Factfinder site, and then aggregating these up to the MSA area.
+Census Population Density.
+The two simplest measures are 1990 Census population/1990 PMSA land area and 2000 Census population/1999 PMSA land area.
+We generated these measures by employing population data from the U.S. Census Bureau Web site (U.S. Census Bureau 2007a) and land area data from the Census Factfinder site (U.S. Census Bureau 2007b).
+The population data are organized by Metropolitan Statistical Area (MSA) and all components, which include counties, towns, and so on.
+MSA land area is found by locating the component land area (usually county) on the Factfinder site, and then aggregating these up to the MSA area.
 This is done for all MSAs and PMSAs.
 We divide MSA/PMSA population by the corresponding land area.

-Percent Population in Urbanized Areas: An alternative density measure is the percentage of metropolitan statistical area (MSA) population in Urbanized Areas in 1990.
-Urbanized Areas are defined by the Census Bureau to be areas with a population density of at least 1000 people per square mile.
-This measure also makes use of 1990 Census data.
-Henceforth, this measure will be called percent in UA.
+Percentage Population in Urbanized Areas.
+An alternative density measure is the percentage of MSA population in urbanized areas in 1990.
+Urbanized areas are defined by the U.S. Census Bureau to be areas with